-- Class Attendance/Multiple Assignments (15%) - An Individual or Group Presentation(s) (35%) - Field Trip Worksheets/Reports (20%) - Final examination (30%)
+- Class Attendance / In-class Activities (15%) - An Individual or Group Presentation(s) (20%) - Field Trips and Worksheets/Reports (25%) - Assignments (Homework & Others) (15%) - Mid-Term [10%] and Final Examination [15%] (25%)

 - Note: (1) Class attendance and participation, particularly taking field trips, are very important since this course places emphasis on the actual observation and experience of Japanese religions. - (2) Evaluation method may change at the instructor's discretion depending on the class size and other factors.